loftwah/linkarooie/README.md

     * Description: Display your Wakatime stats on your dashboard.

+9. **Sorting options for Links/Count how many times a link has been clicked**

+    * Description: Sort links by name, date added, or pinned status.

+10. **Display stats somewhere on the page**

+    * Description: Display stats such as the number of links, number of pinned links, and number of times a link has been clicked.
+This could be the same place as the weather information and Wakatime integration.

 #### How to Vote

 To vote, please visit our [Feature Voting Page (coming soon)](#).